RandstormBTC/randstorm/README.md

     return private_key_hex

 ```
-Becuase this algorithm is less secure, it is able to generate keys faster.
+The HEX string is created with MathRandomSimulator and becuase this algorithm is less secure, it is able to generate keys faster.

 With 1 CPU it generates 155,540.05 Bitcoin HEX keys per second.